Greater Nepal: Background

+Advocacy

 Greater Nepal Nationalist Front

-Greater Nepal Nationalist Front (GNNF) is a Nepalese NGO headed by Phanindra Nepal, which champions the cause of Greater Nepal.
+The Greater Nepal Nationalist Front (GNNF, formerly "Unified Nepal National Front") is a Nepalese NGO headed by Phanindra Nepal, which champions the cause of Greater Nepal.
 The organisation disowns the 1810 Sugauli Treaty and the 1950 Treaty of Peace and Friendship with India.
 It demands the return of the land that belonged to Nepal before the signing of the Sugauli Treaty.
 This involves land up to the Sutlej River in the west, the Teesta River in the east ("Shimla to Darjeeling" in the organisation's parlance) and extending up to Varanasi in the south.

 Scholars Mishra and Haque state that the organisation is rhetorically very powerful.
 The map of Greater Nepal produced by the organisation provides power to the movement by building "meanings and nostalgic longings".
 The movement has a web page in the Nepali language, a Facebook page and blog sites.
-Its agenda has also been coopted by the Unified Nepal National Front.

 An even more grandiose movement is said to talk about "Unified Gorkha-States of India Sub-Continent", which restructures the Indian subcontinent into five autonomous states, the largest of which is the so-called "Arya Autonomous State".

-Maoists
+Nepalese Maoists

 A Maoist movement has published a 260-page Nepali book titled "Nepal: Teesta Dekhi Satlej Samma" ("Nepal: From Teesta to the Sutlej") which, while repeating similar demands to the GNNF, also provides copious references to alleged historical facts.
 Among others, it claims that the Indian prime minister Jawaharlal Nehru supported the idea of "Greater Nepal".

-Their map includes the Indian towns of Varanasi, Ballia, Bahraich, Pilibhit and Jaunpur.
+Their map includes the Indian towns of Varanasi, Ballia, Bahraich, Pilibhit and Jaunpur within Greater Nepal.

 The Maoist leader Prachanda dismissed the claims in an interview with the Times of India as a "media-created stunt".
-But according to the Times of India the book is readily available in and around the Maoist camps along the Indo-Nepal border.
+But according to the Times of India the book was readily available in and around the Maoist camps along the Indo-Nepal border in 2005.
+The Maoist-affiliated Indian Nepalis advocacy group Akhil Bharat Nepali Ekta Samaj is also supportive of the greater Nepali ideal according to some sources.

-Scholars
+Nepalese scholars

 Scholars and retired officials such as Buddhi Narayan Shrestha (former Director of the Survey Department) and Dwarika Nath Dhungel (former secretary of Water Resources) have published scholarly articles with maps labelled "Greater Nepal".